Last updated on February 27, 2025

 Magic cards are very expensive pieces of cardboard, and that means they’re very fragile.
 You should always aim to spend a bit more and get something that’ll properly protect your cards rather than cheap out and risk ruining your favorite cards.
 You might save a few bucks when buying the box, but you’re gonna end up having to spend a lot more than what a good box would’ve cost if a super expensive card gets ruined.

-There may be some players who disagree with me on this, but I think that price, protection, and durability are the main things you need to pay attention to.
+There may be some players who disagree with me on this, but I think that protection, durability, and price are the main things you need to pay attention to.
 Things like the aesthetic of the box or extras like a dice compartment should come second.
 I may be on board with spending extra for a box that’s prettier that you like it as long as it’s equally as protective, but I’d never recommend spending less for the same reason.

 A Checklist

-Here’s short list of things to check when looking for a deck box to make sure it fits what you need:
+Here’s a short list of things to check when looking for a deck box to make sure it fits what you need:

 • Comfortably fits a fully sleeved 100-card deck.
 Making sure it fits a double-sleeved deck is also important.
 The cards shouldn’t be too tight or forced into the box.